 - The encounter requires a significantly higher amount of movement tools to deal with Hurricane Wing, and is the only encounter currently that requires you to take Feral Lunge to stay on the platform.
 This is also useful for crossing the Tempest Wing rings in Phase 2.

-- Gust of Wind is also taken here for some extra distance and instant displacement, useful both for these phases and to avoid Lightning Devastation in the intermissions.
+- Gust of Wind can be taken here for some extra distance and instant displacement, useful both for these phases and to avoid Lightning Devastation in the intermissions.
 When you are more comfortable, however, Spirit Walk is more versatile.

 - Earthgrab Totem is an option to deal with Seeking Stormlings if needed, but Wind Rush Totem is equally valuable.